mcxiaoke/awesome-kotlin/README.md

 - [Sneaker](https://github.com/Hamadakram/Sneaker) - A lightweight Android library for customizable alerts
 - [MVVM-Kotlin-Android-Architecture](https://github.com/ahmedeltaher/MVVM-Kotlin-Android-Architecture) - MVVM + Kotlin + Retrofit2 + Hilt + Coroutines + Kotlin Flow + mockK + Espresso + Junit5
 - [GraphView](https://github.com/Team-Blox/GraphView) - Android GraphView is used to display data in graph structures.
-- [OpenNoteScanner](https://github.com/allgood/OpenNoteScanner) - Android application for scanning and manipulating handwritten notes and documents.
 - [WaveDisPlay](https://github.com/MlxChange/WaveDisPlay) - A view that can be used like recyclerView to see the content of the next or previous page
 - [Croppy](https://github.com/lyrebirdstudio/Croppy) - Image Cropping Library for Android
-- [kotlin-android-examples](https://github.com/amanjeetsingh150/kotlin-android-examples) - :muscle: [Examples] Isolated applications purely on Kotlin, for all android devs out there
 - [BlackLight](https://github.com/PaperAirplane-Dev-Team/BlackLight) - A light Sina Weibo client for Android
 - [ktx](https://github.com/libktx/ktx) - LibKTX: Kotlin extensions for LibGDX games and applications
 - [accompanist](https://github.com/chrisbanes/accompanist) - A collection of extension libraries for Jetpack Compose